 Propaganda posters in all the countries at war preached national solidarity and social harmony to support the march to victory, but social divisions and economic frictions did not disappear during the war.

-– Gary Cohen, UMN Professor Emeritus of History
+Gary Cohen, University of Minnesota Emeritus of History

 SOME READINGS ON THE U.S. AND WORLD WAR I: